Stacy (Malaysian singer): Early life

 Prior to her audition for AF6, Stacy tried out for other notable singing reality shows, such as One in a Million 1, and also Gang Starz in which she teamed up with her brother, Camellus De'lleli Anam, to form a group named E-voke.
-However, she only made it to the semi-finals before they were booted out.
-Her decision to audition for AF6 was derived from her mother's suggestion as soon as she turned 18.
+However, she only made it to the semi-finals before they were eliminated.
+Her decision to audition for AF6 was derived from her mother's suggestion, as soon as she turned 18.

-Stacy was also given a full scholarship to continue her studies in Limkokwing University Of Creative Technology.
+Stacy was also given a full scholarship to continue her studies at the Limkokwing University of Creative Technology.
 She studied in Diploma of Music and Art, and began her first semester in February 2010.

 Musical career

 Akademi Fantasia

 Stacy competed against thirteen other contestants to win Season 6 of Akademi Fantasia.
-The judging panel often harbours her performances with praises every week for being consistent, which implied her as the front-runner of the season.
+The judging panel often praised her for being consistent, which implied she was a front-runner of the season.
 Ramli M.S., the academy principal of AF6 complimented Stacy as a loyal student who is very serious in learning something new.
 According to him, Stacy is always focus during each lesson and applied all the lessons that she learned during her performances on stage.
 Throughout the competition, Stacy remained at top three when the voting session was closed at the end of every concert, with four collective highest votes.
 Before the finale concert, three out of four media reporters predicted her to be the winner of the show.
-At the end of the finale, the prediction came true when she was crowned as the sixth winner of the show, beating four other students, with a vote of 43%.
+At the end of the finale, she was crowned as the sixth winner of the show, beating four other students, with a vote of 43%.